ShivamJoshi28/solar-power-prediction/README.md

 # Solar Power Output Prediction

 ## Overview
 This project tries to predict the total generation of AC_POWER through features like location-temperature, module-temperature, hour of day, month of year and irradiation.
-I have tried 3 algorithems- Linear regression, RandomForest and XGBoost, and from that i have concluded that XGBoost is most fit for this as it takes the least amount of time to predict the most accurate of results
+I have tried 3 algorithems- Linear regression, RandomForest and XGBoost, and from that i have concluded that XGBoost performs best with the lowest RMSE of 46.87 and R² of 0.9858

 ## Dataset
 - Source: Kaggle — Solar Power Generation Data by anikannal